2920256/rainfall/README.md

 # rainfall

-This repository contains an analysis of git usage through time.
+This repository contains an analysis of rainfall in Oxford and Melbourne.
 To run this analysis use the following command:
 ```
 Rscript src/combine-data.R